 Beautiful peonies are great flowers to plant in the spring because they will sprinkle a soft fluffy texture throughout your garden, as well as a sweet fragrance.
 Peonies are known to be some of the most popular perennials because they thrive for decades and require little care.

 While peonies should be planted in the fall before the frost in order to enjoy by the spring, the spring soil will also be beneficial to early bulbs.
-These blooms love sun and thrive the most when planted in spots that receive full sun.
+These blooms love sunlight and thrive the most when planted in spots that receive full sun.
 They should be kept away from areas with strong wind as well as other trees and shrubs, as they do not like to compete for food.

 Bulbs should be planted in holes about 2 feet deep and 2 feet wide, in well-drained soil, and watered thoroughly.